tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   * An ARIMA model in which the differencing order is zero is therefore an ARMA model.
 For example, an ARIMA model with an order of (1, 0, 1) is an ARMA model of an order of (1, 1).

-Open slide 20 and explain the interpretation of AIC and BIC:
+Use the slides to explain the interpretation of AIC and BIC:

   * AIC stands for Akaike Information Criterion.
 BIC stands for Bayesian Information Criterion.